Looking for case studies of cultural issues in the retail sector?

 Culture will influence any international venture.
 It is up to the players involved to determine what that influence will be - negative [passive] or positive [proactive].

-Want to learn more about culture?
+Want to learn more about the business of culture?